-Cream cheese gives this frosting a slightly tangy flavor that is amazing with spicy cinnamon.
+Cream cheese gives this frosting a slightly tangy flavor that is amazing with zingy cinnamon.
 Use full fat cream cheese for the best results.
 Be sure that your cream cheese has had enough time to soften.
 If it is slightly cold it will not mix in well and you’ll end up with lumpy frosting.

 Unsalted butter – Just like the cream cheese, the butter needs to be at room temp and ideally the same temp as the cream cheese.
 This assures that they will combine without turning lumpy.

 Powdered sugar – To sift or not to sift?
 I rarely sift my powdered sugar when making frosting.
 I use store brand and name brand powdered sugars with equally good results.
 This is partly because I live in a very dry climate and keep it in a sealed plastic container.
 And to be honest, sifting powdered sugar is my least favorite kitchen task.
 If you think your powdered sugar may be lumpy or you live in a damp climate, sift.
 Be sure to measure before sifting.

 Cinnamon – For the best flavor, I highly recommend using a good quality cinnamon.
 I am a big fan of Spicely Organics (certified gluten-free).

 - 6 Tbsp (3 ounces) unsalted butter, room temperature

 - 2 Tbsp milk (omit if piping the frosting)